ekrsulov/ttpe/doc/docs/faq.md

 ### Can I add a backend?

-Vectornest is client-only, but you can add API calls in plugin handlers.
+VectorNest is client-only, but you can add API calls in plugin handlers.

 ### How do I extend the canvas?